 Many tenants are attracted to office spaces with lots of natural light, so consider implementing large windows or skylights.
 Frosted glass can be a great option for optimal lighting while also providing privacy.

 An upgraded kitchen can set your office space apart from other properties.
 This area can facilitate team building and relaxation from daily responsibilities.
 Appliances such as a fridge, microwave, toaster, coffee maker, ice machine and soda fountain are must-haves for your building.

-Prospective tenants won’t end an office space tour without checking the bathroom.
-If your bathroom is in very bad shape, the entire office space could be an instant turn off.
-Make sure your bathroom is clean, up to date, and is user-friendly.
+Prospective tenants won’t end a property tour without checking out the restrooms.
+If your restrooms are in bad shape, they may be turned off from the entire office space.
+Make sure your restrooms are clean, user-friendly and up-to-date.